The SAMATE Project Department of Homeland Security

 Measurement Unit

 Good metrics depend on good measurement units.
-As mentioned above, lines of code (LOC) is a seductive measure: it is very objective and easily understood.
-Since LOC varies wildly between different implementations for the same operation [Schofield 2005], it is doubtful that high level measurements can be based on it.
+As mentioned above, lines of code (LOC) is a seductive measure: it is objective and easily understood.
+Since LOC varies wildly between different implementations for the same functionality [Schofield 2005], it is doubtful that high level measurements can be based on it.
 However, faults often occur at a specific rate per LOC (in addition to higher level errors in design, protocol, etc.)

 Function points seems to map much better to total intellectual effort.